 - The script will automatically apply Required Permissions used by Nimbus.

-- The following modules are used / installed on your machine when running the script:
+- The following modules are used / installed on your machine when running the script.
+The newest versions are retrieved upon script execution.

 Tip: The script run is also needed when Service Settings change (e.g. PSTN numbers & Team Name).
 Keep the script session window open if you want to test settings.
 By doing so you don't need to go through all steps again when you need to provision multiple teams.